Blended burgers are a savory combination of ground beef and chopped mushrooms formed into juicy burger patties.

-- Add mushrooms and garlic to a nonstick skillet and saute until tender.**
+- Add mushrooms and garlic to a nonstick skillet and saute until tender over medium heat.**

 - Remove from heat and let cool.

-- Divide mixture into six equal roughly formed balls, pressed together just firmly enough that they hold their shape.
+- Divide the beef and mushroom mixture into six equal roughly formed balls, pressed together just firmly enough that they hold their shape.
 Press firmly on each ball with a flat bottomed plate to form patties.***

-- Cook patties in a skillet set over medium heat for approximately four minutes per side, or until it reaches your desired level of doneness.
+- Cook patties in a skillet set over medium-high heat for approximately four minutes per side, or until it reaches your desired level of doneness and develops a golden brown crust.
 Do not press on the burgers as they cook or you will expell the juices, creating a dry burger.

 - Serve on a hamburger bun with your choice of toppings.